-The majority of people who don’t have a financial background or a strong financial education are hardwired to believe the paradigm that a strong currency is good for the economy while a weaker currency is bad for the economy.
+The majority of people who don’t have a financial background believe that a strong currency is good for the economy, while a weaker currency is bad for the economy.
 This couldn’t be further from the truth.
-On each side of the equation there are positive forces as well as negative forces that can hinder the economic outlook.
+On each side of the equation, there are positive forces as well as negative forces that can hinder the economic outlook.

-We often think of the Rand as being a weak currency because we’re looking at it versus the US dollar.
-We quietly forget that actually other major currencies like the Euro has been weakened, sterling has been weakened and also the yen has been weak as well.
-So against a basket of currencies the Rand has actually been quite flat and if we look at the YoY percentage change the Rand is actually slightly up against a basket of currencies over the past year.
-That’s another factor which tends to be ignored as focus is on the US dollar
+We often think of the ZAR as being a weak currency because we’re looking at it versus the USD.
+We quietly forget that other major currencies like the Euro, Sterling and the Yen have been weakened too.
+So against a basket of currencies, the ZAR has actually been quite flat, and the YoY percentage change the Rand is slightly up compared to last year.
+This is often ignored as much of the economic new focuses on the US dollar.

-Without further ado, here are five reasons why the Rand’s fall is good for the South Africa economy:
+Here are five reasons why the ZAR fall is good for the South African economy:

-The theory says that if you have weak currency it means your exports are going to do really well and your manufacturing sector should be recovering.
-A weaker Rand helps South Africa’s exporters be more competitive and sell more of their goods abroad.
+If you have a weak currency it means the country will export more, and the manufacturing sector should be strong.
+A weaker ZAR helps South Africa’s exporters be more competitive and sell more of their goods abroad.
 Manufacturing production since the global financial crisis of 2007 has increased by about 13%.
-Despite China economic slowdown we can see that South African exports are trading well above it’s mean regression line because even though China may be South Africa’s largest trading partner, South Africa is a well diversified economy.
+Despite China’s economic slowdown, South African exports are trading well above their mean regression line, as South Africa has a well-diversified economy.

-We have to keep in mind that up until 2010 the USA was South Africa’s largest trading partner, and it continues to play a major role in the economy.
-Currently the USA is the main driver of global growth.
+Until 2010, the USA was South Africa’s largest trading partner and it continues to play a major role in the economy.
+The USA is currently the main driver of global growth.

-The drop in the Rand value has made South Africa one of the top world holiday destinations for foreign tourists.
-As a foreign tourist in order to purchase goods and services within South Africa you have to exchange your national currency to South Africa Rand so you can pay for these goods and services.
-A weaker Rand means a higher purchasing power for foreign tourists which is a big incentive for tourists to spend more which ultimately benefits the local economy.
+The drop in the value of the ZAR has made South Africa one of the leading world holiday destinations for foreign tourists.
+Foreign tourists exchange their national currency to ZAR to pay for South African goods and services, and the weaker Rand means a higher purchasing power for foreign tourists, which create an incentive for tourists to spend more.

-Tourism remains a key component and at the same time makes a big contribution, not just to the world GDP, but to South Africa’s GDP because it creates jobs and foreign exchange earnings.
-Based on the latest statistics released at the end of March 2015, in 2014 South Africa received more than 9.5M foreign tourists up 6.6% from a year earlier and also tourism contributed R103,6 billion (2.9%) to the GDP.
+Tourism is a key component of the South African economy and makes a big contribution to the GDP by creating jobs and generating foreign exchange earnings.
+Based on the statistics released at the end of March 2015, South Africa received more than 9.5M foreign tourists in 2014, up 6.6% from a year earlier and contributed R103,6 billion (2.9%) to the GDP.

-In the short term, a weaker Rand has some strong benefits like lowering the trade deficit.
-Even though there are other major forces, like the slowdown in Global economic growth that are working on the opposite side thus widening the trade deficit, we can still see the benefits of a weaker Rand in that it keeps the trade deficit in a fairly balanced position overall.
+In the short term, a weaker Rand has the benefit like lowering the trade deficit.
+Even though there are other major global economic forces widening the trade deficit, we can still see the benefits of a weaker Rand keeping the deficit balanced overall.

-Even the latest figures show the benefit of the weaker Rand as the trade deficit improved from 10.14B in August to 890M in September.
-Looking at the overall trend we are trading above its mean line.
+The latest figures show the trade deficit improved from 10.14B in August 2015 to 890M in September 2015, keeping the trading above the mean.

-Another benefit of weaker the Rand is the job creation.
-This is most visible in critical sectors like the manufacturing sector as well as in the tourism sector which created more than 250k jobs and has generated more than $1.5B revenue to the local economy.
+Job creation is most visible in critical sectors, like the manufacturing sector, as well as in the tourism sector which has created more than 250k jobs and has contributed more than $1.5B revenue to the local economy.

-Another main component of a weaker Rand is the benefit it brings if you’re investing offshore.
-In this situation, a weaker Rand is in your benefit because once you bring home your offshore investment returns you get more money from the currency exchange fluctuation when you convert your offshore investment returns from the stronger foreign currency into ZAR.
+A weaker Rand has a benefit to those investing offshore.
+A weaker ZAR is a benefit because once you bring home your offshore investment returns, you get more money from the currency exchange fluctuation than you would have, should you have converted your offshore investment returns at a higher exchange rate.